Ysgol Dyffryn Taf School: Extracurricular activities

 The school has had a very successful Team Dragon Young Engineers Club which has won prizes throughout the years.
 There have been clubs such as Eco Committee and Debating, with teams regularly competing in local Rotary Club Youth Speaks competitions.
 Maths teams have reached the National Finals of the UKMT Team Maths Challenge at Junior and Senior levels.
 Mandarin lessons have been made available via the Confucius Institute.

 The school competes in a number of different sports including rugby, football, netball and hockey.
 There is an established House System where pupils also play sports within their houses in competitions throughout the year.
 The 5X60 club runs various activities from street dance to dodgeball.

 The school orchestra and choir rehearse weekly and peripatetic music lessons are offered to pupils.
 The school puts on an annual musical production at the beginning of December which is a big success in the local community.
-Previous shows have included The Sound of Music, Les Misérables, and Grease.
+Previous shows have included The Sound of Music, Les Misérables, Hairspray and Grease.

 The Charity Committee run by Sixth Form pupils raises money for a variety of charitable causes.

 A successful peer mentoring scheme sees Year 10 pupils support incoming Year 7 classes.

 The Duke of Edinburgh Award is a large part of school life, with pupils taking part in all levels of the award.